nynkelys/notes/notes/notes-google-dev-nanodegree.md

 Note: at the end of our components (each component is a separate file), we export it (`export default ListContacts`) so that we can import it inside of our `app.js` file.

 You always have to specify `render()`!!!
-In render, access data through this.props.
+In render, access data through `this.props`.
 As the class is linked to `app.js` (by importing it), it will find the right data.

 So, as functions have arguments, components have props.